anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

 Domain model objects shouldn't be presented in the view layer or sent via message-passing queues.
 The domain model focuses on invariants and use cases rather than view layer concerns.
 Taking this to the next level.
 It's better to use view model repositories for the purpose of creating complex user interfaces.
 Creating a meaningful layer, where we accommodate the needs of the view layer and only resolve dependencies that are essential to the view properties.
 In complex UI flows, CQRS can help to avoid over-bloated single models for every use case scenario.
-A view model respository is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
+A view model factory is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 A challenge which is neglected by many frontend developers.

-A view model repository in the frontend design system has many advantages:
+A view model factory in the frontend design system has many advantages:

 - Separating concerns of each data model and the provider API
 - No eventual consistency